What is Fox Cities SOUP?

 How do I buy tickets to this event?

 Tickets are purchased at the door and are $5/person.
-There is no pre-registration.
+Pre-registration is required.
 If you wish to contribute/donate additional funds you are welcome to do so, however each attendee will receive only one vote (no exceptions).

 What kinds of projects are eligible?